BrunoKrugel/go-review-mcp/README.md

 ## How It Works

-1. **Live Fetching**: The server fetches style guides from official URLs and caches them for 24 hours
+1. **Automatic Fetching**: The server fetches all style guides (Google and Uber) concurrently and caches them for 24 hours
 2. **Content Parsing**: Guides are parsed into structured sections with automatic topic indexing
-3. **Embedded Fallback**: Essential rules are embedded for offline use
+3. **Unified Search**: All search and topic queries automatically scan across all fetched guides
-4. **MCP Integration**: Tools and prompts are exposed via the Model Context Protocol
+4. **MCP Integration**: Simple tools and prompts are exposed via the Model Context Protocol

+### Key Features

+- **Comprehensive Coverage**: Always fetches and searches all available style guides
+- **Concurrent Fetching**: All guides are fetched in parallel for fast initialization
+- **Smart Caching**: 24-hour cache reduces network requests and improves performance
+- **Topic Indexing**: Automatic categorization of content by topics (naming, errors, concurrency, etc.)
+- **No Configuration**: Works out of the box - no need to choose which guides to use

 ## Architecture